Updated November 2020

-It is increasingly realised its impossible to eliminate CO2 emissions from fossil-fuelled engines.
-Some vehicle makers used fraudulent methods to disguise this.
+It is increasingly realised (and accepted) it is impossible to eliminate CO2 emissions from fossil-fuelled engines.
+Some vehicle makers even used fraud to disguise this.
 Globally, governments progressively ban fossil-fuelled vehicles.
-Part fossil-fuel hybrids will be phased out as technology provides adequate range.
-Meanwhile, oil costs increasingly rises.
-Oil also diminishes in availability.
-It is all but certain we shall see hydrogen electric vehicles within the next ten years.
-Furthermore, it is increasingly probable our global economy will be hydrogen based.
-Doing so will need major changes.
-There may, however, be little choice.
+Part fossil-fuel hybrids too will be phased out.
+Meanwhile, oil costs increasingly rise as supplies diminish.
+We are already seeing production of hydrogen-electric vehicles.
+Furthermore, it is increasingly probable our global economy will be hydrogen-based.
+Doing so needs major changes.
+We may, however, have little choice.

 Hydrogen electric vehicles – not a new concept

-In 1806, the first known internal combustion engine, (invented by Francois Isaac de Rivaz).
+The first known internal combustion engine was invented In 1806, by Francois Isaac de Rivaz.
 It ran on hydrogen and oxygen.
-In 1863, Étienne Lenoir developed a single cylinder car.
-This too was hydrogen and oxygen powered.
-His vehicle succeeded.
-Records show 350-400 sales.
+In 1863, Étienne Lenoir developed a single cylinder hydrogen and oxygen powered car.
+Records show that 350-400 sold.

-Interest in hydrogen power then waned.
-It was revived in 1933.
-Norway’s Norsk Hydro power converted a truck to run on hydrogen from reformed ammonia.
+Interest in hydrogen power then waned until 1933 when Norsk Hydro power converted a truck to run on hydrogen from reformed ammonia.
 It used the existing internal combustion engine.
-While not hydrogen, petrol vehicles ran on coal gas during WW2.
+While coal gas is not 100% hydrogen, vehicles ran on it during WW2.

-Norwegian wholesaler Asko’s goods vehicles run on hydrogen.
-It used solar module energy to split water.
+Norway’s Asko goods vehicles run on hydrogen generated by using solar energy to split water.
 This produces emissions-free hydrogen and oxygen.
-SINTEF (a major European research organisations) states Norway could have 10,000 heavy hydrogen-powered vehicles by 2030.
+SINTEF (a major European research organisation) states Norway could have 10,000 heavy hydrogen-powered vehicles by 2030.

 Hydrogen can be produced in many ways

 Currently, heat and chemical reactions release hydrogen from organic materials.
 These include fossil fuels and biomass.
-An environmentally sound alternative is passing electric current through water.
+An environmentally better alternative is via passing electric current through water.
 This splits water into hydrogen and oxygen.
 This technology is called ‘electrolysis’.
-It is well already well developed.
-Furthermore it’s now feasible using seawater.
-Moreover it can use solar or wind generated energy.
+It is already well developed and now feasible using seawater via solar or wind generated energy.